 S&S Homestead Farm has been economically solvent from its inception, partly because the farm has never operated with any debt.
 To avoid accruing debt, the owners purchased the land and developed farm infrastructure by investing portions of their salaries from off-farm jobs before moving to the farm full-time twenty-one years ago.
 Elizabeth continues to hold a part-time position at Lopez Island High School.
 For a log of farm investments since 1970, see "Farm Investments: Land, Infrastructure, Tools, 1970-2014," and for the current value of the farm, see "Balance Sheet 2015."

 Economic Performance of the Farm

 The farm owners do not pay themselves a salary or withdraw any farm profit; instead, net profits (ca. 25% over cost) are returned to the farm to build infrastructure and the intern program.
 A large portion of the food produced on the farm (100% of chicken, 100% of fruit, 55% of vegetables, 100% of dairy, 33% of pork, 20% of eggs, 17% of beef, 15% of lamb) is consumed by the farm household, amounting to nearly 42% of total returns.
 Variable costs are 31%, and fixed costs 32% of total costs of production (for details see “Economic Returns”).
 The cost of the internship program is 37% of total production expense.
 For many years, educational services, including intern- and apprenticeships, workshops, off-farm lectures and public school courses (for example, a full-semester course in agricultural science taught at Lopez High School) were offered free of charge.
 Today, Elizabeth receives compensation for teaching the high school class in ecological food production on the farm as part of her teaching contract with the Lopez Island School District, while Henning continues to donate his time in teaching the class together with Elizabeth.
 College (and occasionally high school) students, who earn academic credit through curriculum-based internship contracts with their home institutions, pay for room and board on the farm, but do not pay tuition.
-Production-based summer interns receive housing (often a campsite), seasonal food, and a small stipend paid for by the CSA.
+Apprentices and interns receive housing, seasonal food, and a small stipend paid.